Welcome Soapmakers and Cosmetics Crafters!

 This class is also available online: Description of Online Soapmaking 101.

-Two classes in one day!
-In the morning, learn which oils have similar fatty acid profiles and can be substituted for one another, what types of lather come from which soapmaking oils, how to correctly use antioxidants (such as ROE or vitamin E), how handmade soap differs from commercial soap chemically, and some basic soapmaking chemistry in the popular Soapmaking 210 class.
-Each student receives five small bars of soap: One of olive oil, one of coconut oil, one of palm oil, one of rice bran oil, and one of castor oil, so the student will be able to understand and appreciate the qualities of each type of oil when used in soap.
+The goal of Soapmaking 210 is for students to learn how to formulate a truly great bar of cold or hot process soap through their choice of soapmaking base oils.
+In this information-packed class, learn which oils have similar fatty acid profiles and can be substituted for one another, what types of lather come from which soapmaking oils, how to correctly use antioxidants (such as ROE or vitamin E), how handmade soap differs from commercial soap chemically, and some basic soapmaking chemistry in the popular Soapmaking 210 class.
+Attend in person or online.

-In the afternoon Soapmaking 225 class, learn the tricks and special techniques to substituting the water portion of cold process soap with goat milk, heavy cream, yogurt, buttermilk, fresh juices, wine, spirits, and of course beer.
-During this Soapmaking 225 class, we will make a deliciously creamy goat milk and heavy cream soap.
+In this special springtime version of Soapmaking 225, learn to make the wildly popular wine soap!
+In the class, we will use a young pinot noir wine with rich floral and raspberry notes.
+Students learn the tricks and special techniques to substituting the water portion of cold process soap with goat milk, heavy cream, yogurt, buttermilk, fresh juices, wine, spirits, and of course beer.
+During this Soapmaking 225 class, we will make two different batches of soap: Pinot noir wine soap for the bottom cake portion and goat milk soap for the top frosting portion of the soap cupcakes.

 Soapmaking Classes are Fun, Understandable, and Affordable!